DougAnderson444/DougAnderson444/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on decentralized peer-2-peer tech
+- 🔭 Love working on Web3, DWeb, decentralized peer-2-peer tech
-- 🌱 I’m currently learning ipfs:// and hyper://
+- 🌱 I’m currently learning ipfs://, hyper://core, and ar://weave
 - 👯 I’m looking to collaborate on anything with the above
-- 💬 Ask me about my days in the navy
+- 💬 Ask me about my days in the Navy
-- 📫 How to reach me: ...
+- 📫 How to reach me: @douganderson444 anywhere that counts
 - 😄 Pronouns: he/him

 The stack I'm currently working on: